Tux/Release-Checklist/Checklist.md

 # Examples

 Have examples of your code.
-Preferably both in the EXAMPLES section of the pod, as in a folder names examples.
+Preferably both in the EXAMPLES section of the pod, as in a folder named `examples`.

 It is good practice to use your example code/scripts in your documentation too, as that gives you a two-way check (additional to your tests).
 Even